generaldevelopers/bedrock/README.md

 * Test NG - For tests framework

 ## Explanation of the structure of the code

+Below are the packages in the existing project and their highlevel functionality

-database - Code related to database, models, beans and DAO's filter - Code related to web app filters, like logfilter, authorization filters etc.
+* database - Code related to database, models, beans and DAO's
+* filter - Code related to web app filters, like logfilter, authorization filters etc.
-Mail - Code to send emails with templating. json - Code to convert to and fro of object and JSON objects. repository - MongoDB data repositories response  - Response objects service - Restful web services to serve data. utils - Utilities like data enctyption,  unique ID generation etc.
+* Mail - Code to send emails with templating.
+* json - Code to convert to and fro of object and JSON objects.
+* repository - MongoDB data repositories
+* response  - Response objects
+* service - Restful web services to serve data.
+* utils - Utilities like data enctyption,  unique ID generation etc.

 ## How to run
 1. Import the project into IntelliJ Idea.